Why Come Here

 Winding Streets Punctuated by 62 Planted Islands

-The Clark family worked San Mateo Park as a dairy farm and cattle ranch for decades, but the San Francisco elite had other ideas in mind.
+The Clark family worked San Mateo Park as a dairy farm and cattle ranch for decades.
 In 1896, John McLaren, respected landscape architect and designer of Golden Gate Park, along with noted architect George H. Howard, started the development of San Mateo Park.
 Winding streets were laid out to conform to the gentle rolling terrain and 62 street islands/circles were formed, each to be planted with unique trees.
 McLaren chose his islands to be graced with classic native California trees of oak and redwood along with Eastern maples, poplars, and exotic tree specimens from around the world including cork oak and olive trees.
 Read more HERE.

 John Mclaren